santistebanc/flights2/tasks/prd-flight-scraping-app.md

 6. **As a traveler**, I want to see booking options with agency information and direct booking links so that I can make a purchase
 7. **As a traveler**, I want my search preferences saved locally so that I don't have to re-enter them each time
 8. **As a traveler**, I want to be notified if no flights match my criteria so that I can adjust my search
+9. **As a traveler**, I want my frequently used airports and popular airports to appear first in autocomplete suggestions so that I can quickly select them

 ## Functional Requirements